highvolt-dev/tmo-monitor/README.md

 **Uptime Threshold:** `--uptime`
     Defaults to n41 - Specify the required uptime for the gateway in order for an implicit reboot to occur.
 Defaults to 90 seconds to allow sufficient time to establish a connection and stabilize band selection.
 Setting is used to avoid boot looping, but is not respected when the `--reboot` flag is used.

+**eNB ID:** `--enbid`
+    Specify the desired cell site you expect the gateway to be connected to.
+Expects a numeric eNB ID to be provided. [cellmapper.net](https://www.cellmapper.net) is a helpful resource for finding eNB ID values for nearby cell sites.

 ## Roadmap